Independent broker · California & TexasCA #6015321 · TX #3305690 · (949) 522-3284

 • Exact requirement language: paste the contract clause or upload the requirement page

-• Does it require completed operations AI? yes/no/unknown (send wording)
+• Does it require completed operations AI? yes, no, or unknown (send wording)

 • Other requirements: Primary and Noncontributory, Waiver of Subrogation, special wording